edom/work/edom.github.io/other.md

 - [Corporate Greed Isn’t New.
 The Internet Is Just the New Playing Field, says Douglas Rushkoff - YouTube](https://www.youtube.com/watch?v=mAOyOULWKUo)
     - Corporates were invented by aristocrats to make sure peasants stay peasants?
     - [transcript](https://bigthink.com/videos/douglas-rushkoff-on-the-internet-and-the-future-of-business)
-        - We should verify and distill these texts:
+        - We should verify and distill these texts.
+        These are some bold claims.
             - "As the peasants became wealthy the aristocracy got scared, who are these people?
             They're not going to be dependent on us any more.
             So they came up with two main financial innovations to prevent the rise of this peer to peer economy.